-Top Rated Urgent Care Clinic in El Paso TX
+Top Rated Urgent Care Clinic in El Paso and Horizon City, TX

-If you are trying to find top-rated urgent care in your area, come to UCare Urgent Care in El Paso TX.
-Our professional staff are trained to help you with your healthcare concerns.
-Call us today or schedule an appointment online.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+If you are trying to find top-rated urgent care in your area, come to UCare Urgent Care and Walk-In Clinic.
+Our professional staff is trained to help you with your healthcare concerns.
+Contact us today or schedule an appointment online.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Urgent care facilities are important for the healthcare system.
 They sit somewhere between walk-in clinics and emergency rooms when it comes to available hours, available treatments, and cost, with walk-ins being on the lower side and emergency rooms on the higher side.
 This makes them a great convenience for patients looking for intermediary care, on ailments that are not life-threatening but also cannot wait until the next day.

 Urgent medical conditions are conditions that are not considered life-threatening but still require care within 24 hours.
 Some examples include:

 • Cuts that do not sever veins but still need stitches

 • Breathing difficulties, such as mild to moderate asthma

 • Diagnostic services, including X-rays and laboratory tests

 • Minor broken bones and fractures in fingers or toes